Zsa Zsa Gabor: Career

-In January 1933, following her time as a student at a Swiss boarding school, Gabor placed second runner-up in the fifth Miss Hungary pageant, behind Lilly Radó and crown winner Júlia Gál.
+In January 1933, following her time as a student at a Swiss boarding school, Gabor placed second runner-up in the fifth Miss Hungary pageant behind Lilly Radó and crown winner Júlia Gál.
+In 1934, she began her acting career in Vienna.
 On August 31, 1934, she sang the soubrette role in Richard Tauber's operetta, Der singende Traum (The Singing Dream), at the Theater an der Wien in Vienna.
-This would mark her first stage appearance.
+This was her first stage appearance.

+After emigrating to the United States, Gabor became a sought-after actress with "European flair and style".

-In 1944, she co-wrote a novel with writer Victoria Wolf entitled Every Man For Himself.
+In 1944, Gabor co-wrote a novel with writer Victoria Wolf entitled Every Man For Himself.
 According to Gabor, the fictional story was derived, in small part, from Gabor's life experiences.
-The book was subsequently bought by an American magazine.
+The book was bought by an American magazine.
 In 1949, Gabor declined an offer to play the leading role in a film version of the classic book Lady Chatterley's Lover.
 According to the Cedar Rapids Gazette, she turned down the role of Lady Chatterley due to the story's controversial theme.

-Her more serious film acting credits include Moulin Rouge, Lovely to Look At, and We're Not Married!, all from 1952, and 1953's Lili.
+Gabor's film credits include Moulin Rouge (her most famous film), Lovely to Look At, and We're Not Married!, all from 1952, and 1953's Lili.
 In 1958, she ran the gamut of moviemaking, from Touch of Evil to the camp oddity Queen of Outer Space.
 Later, she appeared in such films as Won Ton Ton, the Dog Who Saved Hollywood (1976) and Frankenstein's Great Aunt Tillie (1984).

-She did cameos for A Nightmare on Elm Street 3: Dream Warriors (1987), The Beverly Hillbillies (1993), and A Very Brady Sequel (1996), as well as voicing a character in the animated Happily Ever After (1990).
+She did cameos for A Nightmare on Elm Street 3: Dream Warriors (1987), The Beverly Hillbillies (1993), and A Very Brady Sequel (1996), as well as voicing a character in the animated Happily Ever After (1989).
+John Huston, who directed Gabor in Moulin Rouge, later described her as a "creditable" actress.
+Gabor appeared in more than 70 movies, and her acting career continued into the 1990s.

-She was also a regular guest on television shows, appearing with Milton Berle, Jack Paar, Johnny Carson, Howard Stern, David Frost, Arsenio Hall, Phil Donahue, and Joan Rivers.
+She was a regular guest on television shows, appearing with Milton Berle, Jack Paar, Johnny Carson, Howard Stern, David Frost, Arsenio Hall, Phil Donahue, and Joan Rivers.
 She was a guest on the Bob Hope specials, the Dean Martin Roasts, Hollywood Squares, Rowan & Martin's Laugh-In, and It's Garry Shandling's Show.

 In 1968, she appeared in the role of Minerva on an episode of Batman, becoming the show's final "special guest villain" before it was cancelled.
 In 1973, she was the guest roastee on The Dean Martin Celebrity Roast.

 She appeared on Late Night with David Letterman in 1987, where she told host David Letterman about her blind date with Henry Kissinger, which was arranged by Richard Nixon.